 Career and Technical Education provides all students access to high-quality, rigorous career-focused programs that result in attainment of credentials with labor market value.

-More information on CTE can be found in the CTE Annual Report toward the end of this report
+More information on CTE can be found in the CTE Annual Report.

-CTE Skill Certificates
+CTE Competency Certificates